 A wet homemade balanced diet also provides more necessary moisture that is needed with any bladder infection or inflammation – especially in dogs that do not like to drink.
 There are natural urinary acidifiers such brown rice, oats, corn, lentils, brussel sprouts, asparagus, peas, yeast, vitamin C and cranberry powder that can be used in a homemade diet with the addition of our Just Be Kind supplement.

-As Rupert’s owner wants to feed only a dry food, she found the perfect solution with soya free and nutrient rich Greta from Vegan4Dogs.
+As Rupert’s owner wants to feed only a dry food, she found the perfect solution with soya free and nutrient rich Greta from Vegan4Dogs with its exceptionally high level of Methionine.
 Please listen to Rupert’s story below as told by his owner – it is SO inspiring!

 She was buying it straight from Germany but due to changes in import duties and worries about being charged extra import tax, she requested that we stock this diet again to be available in the UK with next day delivery.